Beirut I Love You

 Beirut I Love You is a Lebanese television/web-series which aired on the Lebanese Broadcasting Corporation (LBC).
 The series stars Mounia Akl and Cyril Aris, both of whom developed the show.

 Concept

 The series follows several 20-somethings living in Beirut as they attempt to balance work, love, and life.

 Production

-Beirut I Love You is produced by Orange Dog Productions and shoots on location in Beirut, Lebanon.
+Beirut I Love You is produced by Orange Dog Productions and shoot on location in Beirut, Lebanon.
 The LBC ordered 35 episodes of the show.

 Following season two it was announced that the show would be put on hiatus while Mounia and Cyril completed Masters of Fine Arts in Directing/Screenwriting at Columbia University in New York.